ovh/docs/pages/cloud/storage/highperf-choosing-a-suitable-class/guide.en-gb.md

 The Standard storage class offers a scalable object storage service, compatible with the vast majority of use cases, adapted to any type of volume.
 The solution is based on HDD storage within a resilient architecture in a datacentre.
 The solution is accessible via an S3 API.

-Suitable for use cases: media/content storage & delivery, datalake, website, backup, logs and application metrics.
+Suitable for the following use cases: media/content storage & delivery, datalake, website, backup, logs and application metrics.

-## High Performance object storage - S3 API
+### High Performance object storage - S3 API

 The High Performance storage class is a high-performance object storage space for applications that have high bandwidth requirements and require extremely fast and intensive read and write access to data.
 The solution relies on storage on high-performance NVMe SSD disks, within a resilient architecture in a datacentre.
 The solution is accessible via an S3 API.

-Suitable for use cases: AI & Analytics, Datalake, High power Computing Multimedia / Content Platform.
+Suitable for the following use cases: AI & Analytics, Datalake, High power Computing Multimedia / Content Platform.

-## Cold Archive
+### Cold Archive

 The Cold Archive storage class is a long-term, multi-year, durable and secure storage space for archiving data.
 This service is adapted to suit this use case.
 It comes with a very low storage cost, and a 48-hour recovery latency (access time to the first few Bytes), with the cost applied to each data recovery request.
 Cold archive relies on magnetic tape storage in a highly resilient architecture, with data distributed across four datacentres in France.
 The solution is accessible via an S3 API.